5 reasons why Proof-Based Scanning is a game-changer

 Modern web application development relies on automation and cloud-based scalability.
 Build environments, continuous integration pipelines, containerized deployments – everything is heavily automated because that’s the only way to build and operate extremely complex and dynamic environments with limited human resources.
 Yet when you try to add automated security testing to this mix, things don’t always mesh smoothly.

 Automation is all about eliminating as much manual work as possible.
-But what if results from your DAST solution need to be verified manually before you can turn them into developer tickets?
+So what do you do if all the results from your legacy DAST need to be verified manually before you can create developer tickets?
 This is where most DAST products stumble, leading to the misconception that you can’t use DAST in CI/CD pipelines.
-Of course you can – but only if you have Proof-Based Scanning to ensure that only real, exploitable security issues are automated and you don’t inject false-positive results into your development and testing workflow.
+Of course you can – but only if you use evidence-based scanning to ensure that only real and exploitable security issues are assigned automatically and you’re not injecting false-positive results into your development and testing workflow.

-To take security automation and scalability further, Invicti integrates with many popular issue trackers so that automatically confirmed vulnerability reports can go directly to developers without burdening the security team.
-You can also set up automatic fix retesting to go from security bug report to fix deployment without any manual steps by security staff.
-Proven and fully trusted vulnerability scan results open the way to confident automation and true scalability.
+To take security automation and scalability even further, Invicti integrates with popular issue trackers out-of-the-box so automatically confirmed vulnerability reports can go directly to developers without clunky additional steps burdening the security team.
+You can also set up automatic fix retesting to go from security bug report to an effective fix without any manual steps by security staff.
+Proven and fully trusted vulnerability scan results pave the way to confident automation and true scalability.

 Reason #5: Improved workflows and working relations

-Last but certainly not least, Proof-Based Scanning completely changes the developer-security team dynamic by eliminating misunderstandings and minimizing back-and-forth.
-When a developer gets a security bug report confirmed by Invicti, they can immediately see proof that the vulnerability really exists and is exploitable.
-They also get detailed information about the issue, its impact, and ways to fix it.
-This is a huge time-saver for security testers, who can now focus on managing vulnerabilities and providing security advice to developers rather than manually confirming and documenting issues.
+Last but certainly not least, proof-based scanning completely changes the developer-security team dynamic by minimizing miscommunication and back-and-forth.
+When a developer gets a confirmed security issue report from the Invicti solution, they can immediately see proof that the vulnerability really exists and is exploitable.
+They also get detailed information about the issue and its potential impact, along with full remediation guidance.
+This is a huge time-saver for security engineers, who can now focus on managing vulnerabilities and providing security advice rather than manually confirming, documenting, and monitoring issues.

-Moving from lengthy exchanges triggered by “this code is insecure, fix it” to detailed bug reports accompanied by actual proof eliminates unnecessary communication overhead, streamlines workflows, and greatly improves working relations.
+Moving from lengthy exchanges triggered by “this code is insecure, fix it” to detailed bug reports accompanied by actual proof eliminates unnecessary communication, streamlines workflows, and greatly improves working relations.
 No more finger-pointing and throwing issues over the wall – now everyone works with solid data to understand root causes, eliminate vulnerabilities, and improve security in the long run.
-Developers get actionable tickets so they can quickly fix security bugs and focus on building better software, while security testers can concentrate on complex vulnerabilities that really need human expertise.
+Developers get actionable tickets so they can quickly fix security bugs and focus on building better software, while security testers can concentrate on more complex vulnerabilities that really need human expertise and intuition.

 Always demand proof